vogt4nick/recipes.vogt4nick.com/src/en/book/grains/quinoa/index.md

     !!! info "Cooked quinoa is 3x larger than dry quinoa."

 === "Directions"
-    1. **Rinse** through a fine mesh strainer several times, and drain.
+    1. **Rinse** quinoa several times until water runs mostly clear.
-    2. **Toast.** Heat olive oil over medium-low heat.
+    2. **Toast (optional).** Heat olive oil over medium-low heat.
 Stirring constantly, add quinoa and toast 4-6 minutes until golden and aromatic.
-    3. **Cook.** Mix in water and salt, and bring to boil.
-Cover, reduce heat to low, and cook 15 minutes until water is absorbed and kernels have popped.
-While covered, remove from heat and rest 5 minutes.
+    3. **Cook.** Add all ingredients to saucepan.
+Bring to boil, cover, reduce to low heat, and simmer 15 minutes until water is absorbed and kernels have popped.
+Remove from heat and drain any excess water.
     4. **Fluff** quinoa with a fork.
     5. **Cool and serve.** Allow quinoa to cool, uncovered, for a few minutes before serving.